praween-link/flutter_timer/README.md

 ## Usege
-Simple demo of the flutter_timer package with full code
+Simple demo of the timer_flutter package with full code

 ```
 import 'dart:developer';